Quansight-Labs/quansight-labs-site/posts/2021/04/rethinking-jupyter-documentation.md

 4](https://docs.google.com/document/d/1hk-Ww7pUwnoHINNhDeP9UOPvNEemAFe-pohK5dCtZPs/edit?usp=sharing)
 in an attempt to get some of that work funded to land in IPython, and if you have any interest in contributing or want something like that for your library, feel free to reach out.

-You can find the repository [here](https://github.com/Carreau/papyri), it's still in pre-alpha stage.
+You can find the repository [on my GitHub account](https://github.com/Carreau/papyri), it's still in pre-alpha stage.
 It is still quite unstable with too many hard coded values to my taste, and need some polish to be considered usable for production.
-I've focused my effort for now mostly on terminal rendering – a jupyter notebook or lab extensions woudl be welcome.
+I've focused my effort for now mostly on terminal rendering – a jupyter notebook or lab extensions would be welcome.
 So if you are adventurous and like to work from the cutting (or even bleeding) edge, please feel free to try it out and open issues/pull request.

-It also need to be better documented [sic], I'm hoping to use papyri itset to document papyri; but it needs to be a bitmore mature for that.
+It also need to be better documented [sic], I'm hoping to use papyri itself to document papyri; but it needs to be a bit more mature for that.

+Stay tune for more news, I'll try to explain how it works in more details in a follow-up post, and discuss some of the advantages (and draw back) this project has.